 Almost 200 delegates converged on Nottingham for our annual conference on the theme of Cities of the Future - legal challenges & opportunities for more sustainable living.
 They heard a wide range of excellent speakers on themes as diverse as the role of lawyers and regulators in making cities more sustainable, via Air Quality, sustainable transport and water management; through to Brexit and US updates.
-Stand by for details of our 2018 Conference coming soon!

 Over 200 UKELA members gathered at the University of Sussex from 1 to 3 July to discuss the new international context for environmental law.
 The conference theme for 2016: “International Environmental Law, from global to local” welcomed speakers and participants from around the globe, including the USA, Canada, Australia, Europe and the UK.
 The conference was well-timed to gather news and perspectives on a wide range of international developments, not least the implications for environmental law of the UK’s referendum result on Brexit.
 Further reading on Brexit on our dedicated page.

 Members can read the Conference papers in our reading room.
 For more information on membership see our Join Us page.